Holt International Children's Services: Controversies

+An incident involving the death of an Indian-born adoptee Sherin Matthews in Texas in 2017, led to the Indian government's central adoption authority to suspend Holt International's ability to facilitate adoptions from the country.

 Awards

 In the year 2000, Bertha Holt was awarded the Kellogg's Child Development Award from the World of Children Award for her work with the Holt International Children's Services.